 Employment costs can be confusing

-Umbrella company employees have to pay employment costs – additional deductions that are made to the assignment rate.
 Initially, these sound awful, but it’s essential to understand what they are first and realise that most responsible recruitment agencies/end-hirers take these into account when setting the assignment rate.

 By joining an umbrella, you become an employee.
 Therefore, on your payslips, you’ll see the traditional PAYE deductions listed, including income tax, NI, etc. However, you will also notice that employment costs are deducted too – the Apprenticeship Levy (0.5%) and Employer’s NI (13.8%).
 Why are umbrella employees responsible for these?

-You become part of a chain and some elements fall out of your hands
+You become part of a chain, and some elements fall out of your hands

 For example, if there is a technical error at your recruitment agency, perhaps a systems outage, they may be late paying your umbrella company.
 As a result, your umbrella company may not pay you on time.